bob80333/pitch_shifter/README.md

 The models seem to have some generalization, but to improve it, singing data from vocalset is added, as well as shifting across a broader range (up and down or down and up).

 everything with "_unshift" is about models that undo a pitch shift.
 They do not work well, except in the GAN setting, which is much slower to train.
+Overall, results for directly shifting are much worse than using an existing algorithm to shift, and the model to cleanup the artifacts as a second stage.